TheTechOddBug/lon-mirror/README.md

 non-semantic

-bounded

 structural

+measurement-oriented

-OMNIA is NOT a pattern detector.
+OMNIA is not a pattern detector.
 It is a structural integrity sensor.